Plants and patchwork make me happy, I can’t get enough of either of them.

 That’s where the meditative phase begins.
 Before I start to assemble the pouches I’ll add hand stitching and patches.
 I want these tiny bags to feel layered and worked, the patchwork is a huge head start in that direction.

 That’s my stitch plan for the weekend – slowly hand stitching this little collection of squares and rectangles.
-I’ll post some progress in my instagram stories and in the stitch club community.
+I’ll post some progress in my instagram stories.
 And if the pouches are sweet I’ll post a tutorial soon.
 Stay tuned.